Actifio/actifiodataveilmasking/README.md

 Presuming we have created the project file and placed the script file in the correct spot.
 Presuming the relevant database is still mounted and ready.
-Run the shell script file with the word ‘test’ as shown in the example:
+Run the shell script file with the word **test** as shown in the example:

 ~~~
 /act/scripts/dvmask.sh test